afloren/openconnect-socks-proxy/README.md

 A local docker engine (such as [Docker Desktop](https://www.docker.com/products/docker-desktop)) is required to run the service.

 The service can be started by running the following command:
-> docker run -it -p 1080:1080 afloren/openconnect-socks-proxy vpn.example.com
+> docker run -it --rm -p 1080:1080 afloren/openconnect-socks-proxy vpn.example.com

 This will start the SOCKS proxy on localhost at port 1080 and prompt the user to authenticate with the VPN at `vpn.example.com`.